Large Datasets#

 You might achieve a speedup by enabling either the PNG or SVG renderer as described in Altair’s Renderer Framework.
 Instead of a Vega-Lite specification, they will prerender the visualization and send only a static image to your notebook.
 This can greatly reduce the amount of data that is being transmitted.
 The downside with this approach is, that you loose all interactivity features of Altair.

-Both renderers require you to install either the vl-convert or the altair_saver package, see PNG, SVG, and PDF format, whereas vl-convert is expected to provide the better performance.
+Both renderers require you to install the vl-convert package, see PNG, SVG, and PDF format.

 Preaggregate and Filter in pandas#